cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 The most important is proving that one can make an **immediate impact on a certain project**.
 Thus, in the highly competitive tech industry, I believe in adopting the mindset of a specialist rather than of a generalist when preparing the résumé.

-Those with unique skills earn the highest rewards, driven by the forces of supply and demand.
+Those with unique skills earn the highest rewards, it's supply and demand.

-The best resumes are as specific as possible.
-Written from the perspective of the recruiter rather than from the employee.
+The best resumes list very specific skills.
+They are written from the perspective of the recruiter rather than from the employee.
 For example, what I did as a research assistant, or at that technical training back in 2013 is completely irrelevant today.
 Recent experience is much more important!
 So I would rather highlight the most recent and significant accomplishments, rather than dwelling on outdated experiences.

+As in any other game, there are certain rules.

-Understanding the hiring process is also essential, as it varies with the size of the company.
+Understanding the hiring process is also essential, as it varies depending on the size of the company.
-For instance, larger companies may involve multiple stages, including HR screenings, interviews with hiring managers, and internal job postings.
+For instance, larger companies may involve multiple stages, including initial HR screenings, interviews with hiring managers, and internal job postings.
 Smaller companies might have a more streamlined process.

 Here's an overview of how it works: